Sangmi Kang

 BIOGRAPHY

-As a general music specialist, Dr. Kang is passionate about music teaching and learning practices that nurture ethnorelative mindsets and effectively engage music students in the 21st century.
-Her research interests include cultural diversity, intercultural approaches to music education, intrinsic motivation, and 21st-century skills.
 Her scholarship has appeared in the Journal of Research in Music Education, Journal of Music Teacher Education, Psychology of Music, Music Educators Journal, Bulletin of the Council for Research in Music Education, Research Studies in Music Education, Update: Applications of Research in Music Education, and Journal of General Music Education.
-She has presented her work at international, national, and regional music education conferences, such as the National Association for Music Education (NAfME) Music Research and Teacher Education National Conference, the International Symposium on Assessment in Music Education (ISAME), the Asian-Pacific Symposium for Music Education Research (APSMER), the Society for Music Teacher Education (SMTE) conference, American Educational Research Association (AERA) conference.
-She currently serves on the editorial boards in the Journal of Research in Music Education, Visions of Research in Music Education, and Research Perspectives in Music Education.
+She has presented her work at international, national, and regional music education conferences, such as the National Association for Music Education (NAfME) Music Research and Teacher Education National Conference, the International Symposium on Assessment in Music Education (ISAME), the Asian-Pacific Symposium for Music Education Research (APSMER), the Society for Music Teacher Education (SMTE) conference, and the American Educational Research Association (AERA) conference.
+Dr. Kang currently serves on the editorial boards of the Journal of Research in Music Education, Visions of Research in Music Education, Research Perspectives in Music Education, and the Korean Journal of Research in Music Education.
+Additionally, she is on the research committee in the New York State School Music Association (NYSSMA).